 Skip to main content

 Safeguarding everyone involved in the City of Sanctuary movement is essential, most especially volunteers and people seeking sanctuary who may be particularly vulnerable or at risk of exploitation because of their insecure immigration status and fear of detention and deportation.
 We advise that you take expert advice on safeguarding matters as appropriate to your context.
-Please see The Resource Centre and contact NCVO or local Voluntary Action organisation / service and ensure that you have Safeguarding in place for everybody.
+See below for organisations that can support you with this.

 As a minimum we recommend the following:

-1. All groups to have a safeguarding policy in place which suits the type of activities/services you deliver (and takes into consideration anyone involved or who may come into contact with the group).
+1. All groups to have a safeguarding policy in place (see guidance below) which suits the type of activities/services you deliver (and takes into consideration anyone involved or who may come into contact with the group).

 2. Ensure the policy explains why some volunteers and people seeking sanctuary might be particularly vulnerable.